Shruti1808/Word-Counter-Project/README.md

 ## Description

 This web application takes an input from the user: a word or string  of words, to find how frequently the word appears in that string.
-The application then provides the count for that word.
+The application then provides the number of times the user's chosen word appears in their chosen sentence.

 ## Setup/Installation Requirements